-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige and team of volunteers help cool two West O‘ahu schoolsPosted on Sep 17, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige and team of volunteers help cool two West O‘ahu schoolsPosted on Sep 17, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Hawaii 3R’s and DOE Facilities Maintenance fund effort